anahit42/gnu_linux_tutorial/README.md

   **Debian**
   - `Ubuntu, a desktop and server distribution derived from Debian`
   - `Linux Mint Debian Edition`
-  - `Linux Mint, a distribution based on and compatible with Ubuntu.`
+  - `Linux Mint, a distribution based on and compatible with Ubuntu`

   **Fedora**
   - `Red Hat Enterprise Linux (RHEL)`